Dr. Brian Symon, M.D., MBBS, FRACGP, Infant Sleep and Nutrition Expert

 Julie Tibbets is a partner in the health care practice of Alston & Bird LLP where she practices food and drug law and advises developers, manufacturers, and marketers of FDA-regulated products on how to most effectively interact with the agency and minimize their regulatory risks.
 She provides strategic counsel on product development plans and regulatory submissions and works closely with her clients’ in-house teams to build efficiencies and streamline regulatory processes.
 Her product reach spans biologics, drugs, medical devices, in vitro diagnostics (IVDs), foods, dietary supplements, and cosmetics.
 Julie’s core experience includes advising clients on product development pathways, investor and corporate communications, product labeling, advertising, employee training and interactions with health care professionals.
 She also counsels clients on adverse event reporting, recalls, product formulations, software and mobile app regulation, Sunshine Act reporting and inspection observation remediation.
 In 2012, Julie worked with the March of Dimes Foundation, the American Academy of Pediatrics, the Spina Bifida Association, the National Council of La Raza, and Gruma Corporation on a petition to FDA requesting that folic acid be added to corn masa flour to reduce incidence of neural tube defects and spina bifida in Hispanic-born babies and FDA ultimately amended its regulations to permit the addition of folic acid to corn masa flour.
 Since 2013, Julie has appeared on the Washington, D.C., Super Lawyers list of “Rising Stars” in the FDA area and was selected by her peers for inclusion in The Best Lawyers in America© 2016 and 2017 for FDA law.

-Elizabeth Harbison, Fed is Best Social Media, Graphics and volunteer outreach Coordinator
+Elizabeth Harbison, Fed is Best DIGITAL OUTREACH and volunteer outreach Coordinator

 Elizabeth Harbison is currently pursuing a B.S. in Communications/Public Relations and is a senior at Utah Valley University.
 She has pursued many different career paths but has truly found the power to communicate effectively to be the most fascinating yet.
 She has a passion for the outdoors and a love for the power of vulnerability and its ability to bring people together.
 She is a wife and mother to one and has had experience with the anxiety that the pressure to breastfeed brings to a new mom.
 She desires to advocate for the rights of mothers, infants, and children everywhere and believes the Fed is Best Foundation to be on the forefront of this movement.